 At Kent of Inglewood we only sell straight razor brands that we truly believe in.
-We have tested each line that we carry by shaving our own faces, and whether it be a 180-year-old brand from Germany or a new company from Portland, we know that all of our partners offer a fantastic product.
+We have tested each line that we carry by shaving our own faces, and whether it be a 180-year-old brand from Germany or a brand-new maker, we know that all of our partners offer a fantastic product.
 We sell no mystery steels, no movie replicas, no soft imitations of straight razors that will dull quickly.
 We only sell the genuine article so you can’t make a bad choice.

-Swedish steel is the benchmark for straight razors.
-It is workable, easy to sharpen and repair, but it keeps an edge better than softer steels from China and will therefore shave you for months without needing to see a whetstone.
-We carry two lines of German razors, Dovo and Boker, and while Swedish steel may not keep its edge as long as steel from Japan, it offers a very competitive price point.
-German razors tend to be very consistent in their construction and finish.
+Swedish steel is a great starting point for straight razors.
+It is workable, easy to sharpen and repair, but it keeps an edge better than softer steels and will therefore shave you for months without needing to see a whetstone.
+We carry two lines of German razors made with Swedish steel, Dovo and Boker, and while Swedish steel may not keep its edge as long as steel from Japan, it offers a very competitive price point.
+German razors also tend to be very consistent in their construction and finish.

-While French steel was originally used, Thiers Issard now buys an incredible proprietary steel blend from Japan, known at Carbonsong 135 or C135.
-They chose this steel for its extreme 64 HRC hardness, which should be capable of holding an edge twice as long as most Swedish steels but is a little more stubborn when honing and stropping.
-Thiers Issard president Gilles Reynwaeter proudly boasts that Thiers Issard takes extra steps in the grinding, polishing and finishing of their razors, creating a more “artisan made” product than other brands.
+While French steel was originally used, Thiers Issard now buys an incredible proprietary steel blend from Japan known as Carbonsong 135 or C135.
+They choose this steel for its extreme 64 HRC hardness, which should be capable of holding an edge twice as long as most Swedish steels but is a little more stubborn when honing and stropping.
+Thiers Issard president Gilles Reynwaeter proudly boasts that Thiers Issard takes extra steps in the grinding, polishing and finishing of their razors, creating a more “artisan-made” product than other brands.